Comprehensive Understanding via Research and Education into SchiZophrenia

 Carlos A. Larrauri

-Carlos A. Larrauri M.S.N., A.R.N.P., F.N.P.-B.C. serves on the Board of Directors for the National Alliance on Mental Illness.
+Carlos A. Larrauri is a nurse practitioner who recently graduated with a law degree from the University of Michigan.
+He has served on the Board of Directors for the National Alliance on Mental Illness.
 He was diagnosed with schizophrenia at 23 years of age.
-Mr. Larrauri aspires to interface clinical practice, health policy and research, to reduce health inequities for people living with mental illness.
+Today, Mr. Larrauri aspires to interface clinical practice, health policy and research, to reduce health inequities for people living with mental illness.

-“Schizophrenia Survivors” are people who are thriving despite a past diagnosis of schizophrenia, and want to offer hope to others.”
+“Schizophrenia Survivors” are people who are thriving despite a past diagnosis of schizophrenia, and want to offer hope to others.

 Ashley Smith